 Light and air protective packaging

-With so many topical vitamin C products on the market, it's hard to know where to start as they all claim to be the next best thing since sliced bread.
-We decided to put the La Roche-Posay Pure Vitamin C10 serum to the test.
+We decided to put the La Roche-Posay Pure Vitamin C10 serum to the test, as with so many topical vitamin C products on the market, it's hard to know where to start as they all claim to be the next best thing since sliced bread.

 There are many reasons people want to add the best vitamin C serum to their skincare arsenal.
 Vitamin C is a powerhouse skincare staple in more ways than one.
 It’s a potent antioxidant and protects the skin against UV rays and other environmental aggressors.
 It can stop the overproduction of pigment and fade dark spots, creating a more even tone.
 It can rev up collagen production for fewer lines and firmer skin, as well as boosting the overall radiance of your skin—a pretty impressive roll call of the benefits of vitamin C.